gameshowstudio/gameshowstudio.github.io/press/index.md

 The host can configure teams in many different ways, including teams without equal numbers of players.
 Teams are not tied to which players may be sharing a device; two players can buzz in from the same device, but be on different teams.

-### Customizable Rules Make for an Easy-to-Run Game
+### Customizable Rules Make It Easy to Run a Game

 {: .floatRight .smallerImageOnPhone}
 ![host's round rules screen](/images/press/round-configuration.png){:width="280px"}

 The host has control over scoring and timing rules.
-Different sets of rules can be prepared before the game begins so that the host can easily put on a game that's played with various rounds, each with different timing and scoring rules.
+Different sets of rules can be prepared before the game begins so that the host can easily put on a game that is played with various rounds, each with different timing and scoring rules.

 Because there is always a set of active round rules, when a player buzzes in, the only action necessary from the host is to tap whether the player answered correctly or incorrectly.
 The score will automatically be updated based on the host’s choice, meaning that the host can concentrate on running an exciting game without worrying about the math.
 The host also has the option to clear the buzzers without adjusting the score to quickly remedy inadvertent taps from overzealous players.